vdaas/vald/docs/contributing/coding-style.md

 ```

-We also recommend that you use the default options and the unexported functional option pattan to initialize objects that are not set externally and are only used internally.
+We also recommend that you use the default options and the unexported functional option to set the objects so that we cannot use it externally.

 ```go
 var defaultOpts = []Option {